FlorianPydde/MLOps-template/README.md

 We will list here the different approach to package your service:

-1. If the data science team manage a production target (AKS, VM, etc), the team can use the **Model Deploy** functionality and all the configuration is taken care of, as explained here[under deploy model](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=python).
+1. If the data science team manage a production target (AKS, VM, etc), the team can use the **Model Deploy** functionality and all the configuration is taken care of, as explained here [under deploy model](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=python).

 2. In most companies, the production environment is managed by a dedicated team.
-For this scenario, one can choose to use the **aml package** approach or create a _Flask_ app hosted in a docker.
-In both cases, the production team receives a docker file to deploy. **Warning!**!
-In
+For this scenario, one can choose to use the [**aml package**](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-package-models) approach or create a _Flask_ app hosted in a docker.
+In both cases, the production team receives a docker file to deploy.
+   - **Warning!** when using the aml package functionality, the docker file retrieve a base image from an azure container registry (ACR).
+This means that the production team has to have access to the ACR

+   - In the second case, you have two options: either create your fully custom docker file with flask and download the model from the registry, or download the script from within the scoring script which means docker/aks has to have access to the workspace.